-You have to understand, most of these people are not ready to be unplugged.
-And many of them are so inert, so hopelessly dependent on the system that they fight to protect it. — Morpheus, The Matrix
+“You have to understand, most of these people are not ready to be unplugged.
+And many of them are so inert, so hopelessly dependent on the system, that they fight to protect it.” — Morpheus, The Matrix

 What is the Matrix?

-Realize that as long as you are part of the system, it will dominate your life.
+Realize that as long as you remain under the control of this social construct, it will dominate your life.
 It will keep you a mental slave.
 Are you ready to unplug from the matrix?

 The system is the dominant cultural narrative.
 Abrahamic religions (1) of Christianity, Islam, and Judaism control this narrative.
 They have a combined membership of nearly 4 billion members worldwide (2).